You must have a valid USF parking permit to park in any of the USF parking lots Monday through Friday, 6 a.m.–4 p.m.

 The university has five parking lots.
 The Safety & Security Department is responsible for monitoring vehicle parking and ticketing violations on campus.
 The Joliet Police Department also regularly patrol the campus and issues ticket violations in handicapped spaces, fire lanes and near fire hydrants, in addition to the enforcement of local ordinances.
 The speed limit is 10 mph in all campus lots.
 Please note that during the hours of 4 p.m. until midnight, there are no permit type restrictions.

-Overnight restrictions are from midnight until 6 a.m.
-Monday through Friday.
-During these hours Lots B, C, and E are cleared.
-Vehicles with resident permits are to park in Lot D or Lot F. If the owner of a different permit type (commuter, faculty or staff) wishes to leave their car on campus, the owner must register for a temporary permit with the Security Department.
+Overnight restrictions are from midnight until 6 a.m., Monday through Friday.
+Vehicles with resident permits are allowed to park overnight in the Recreation Center Lot or the Taylor Street Lot.
+If the owner of a different permit type (commuter, faculty or staff) wishes to leave his or her car on campus, the owner must register for a temporary permit with the Security Department.
 The same rule applies to any overnight guest without a permit.

 All posted parking regulations are strictly enforced.
 We encourage you to familiarize yourself with the parking regulations in the areas that you frequent.